 Rules execute actions in reaction to something happening in Trello.

-Calendar commands execute actions on a regular cadence.
+Calendar automations execute actions on a regular cadence.

-Due Date commands trigger actions on a card when its due date matches a specified time.
+Due Date automations trigger actions on a card when its due date matches a specified time.

-There are two ways how you can access automation in Trello—by creating Butler commands from within your Trello board or by going to the Butler directory.
+There are two ways how you can access automation in Trello—by creating automations from within your Trello board or by going to the Automation directory.

-You can create and manage some Card Buttons directly on a board without the need to go through the Butler directory.
-The commands are available on the card back in the Automation menu.
+You can create and manage some Card Buttons directly on a board without the need to go through the Automation directory.
+They are also available on the card back in the Automation menu.

-Note: Some Card Button actions aren't available in the Butler menu.
-To create complex Card Buttons, go to the Butler directory.
+Note: Some Card Button actions aren't available in the Automation menu.
+To create complex Card Buttons, go to the Automation directory.

 You can also automate workflows for Trello lists in the List actions menu, under the Automation section.